BlueAndi/vscp-arduino/README.md

 This is a arduino library of the VSCP software framework for level 1 devices.
 It provides several layers according to the [VSCP specification](http://www.vscp.org/docs/vscpspec/doku.php).

+Recommended is to connect a LED, which shows the node state.

+Mandatory is to connect a push button, used to start the node nickname discovery.
+Similar as shown in the Seeed-Studio CAN-BUS Shield example.

 ##How to send a VSCP event?

 ###Define a transmit message